Introduction

 Laundry work

-By April 1881, John and his family lived at 2 Brook Cottages, The Mead.
 At that time, many people in Childs Hill earned a living providing laundry services to the new suburbs of West London and Hampstead.
 Their customers believed the Childs Hill water was cleaner and less likely to carry diseases like cholera and typhoid.
-John decided to jump on the bandwagon and, by July 1888, he and his son were both laundry workers.
+Selina’s husband, Thomas Elphink, ran a laundry at Child’s Hill, which employed six in-house laundry workers in April 1871.
+John decided to take advantage of this opportunity, and by July 1888, both he and his son were working in the laundry business.[4]

 Death of Louisa